CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Abstract

 \section{Abstract}

-Online learning is a rapidly growing industry due to its convenience.
-However, a major challenge in online learning is whether students are as engaged as they are in face-to-face classes.
-An engagement recognition system can significantly improve the learning experience in online classes.
-Current challenges in engagement detection involve poor label quality in the dataset, intra-class variation, and extreme data imbalance.
-To address these problems, we present the CMOSE dataset, which contains a large number of data in different engagement levels and high-quality labels generated according to the psychological advice.
-We demonstrate the advantage of transferability by analyzing the model performance on other engagement datasets.
-We also develop a training mechanism, MocoRank, to handle the intra-class variation, the ordinal relationship between different classes, and the data imbalance problem.
-MocoRank outperforms prior engagement detection losses, achieving a $1.32\%$ enhancement in overall accuracy and $5.05\%$ improvement in average accuracy.
-We further demonstrate the effectiveness of multi-modality by conducting ablation studies on features such as pre-trained video features, high-level facial features, and audio features.
+Online learning is a rapidly growing industry.
+However, a major doubt about online learning is whether students are as engaged as they are in face-to-face classes.
+An engagement recognition system can notify the instructors about the student’s condition and improve the learning experience.
+Current challenges in engagement detection involve poor label quality, extreme data imbalance, and intra-class variety -- the variety of behaviors at a certain engagement level.
+To address these problems, we present the CMOSE dataset, which contains a large number of data from different engagement levels and high-quality labels annotated according to psychological advice.
+We also propose a training mechanism MocoRank to handle the intra-class variety and the ordinal pattern of different degrees of engagement classes.
+MocoRank outperforms prior engagement detection frameworks, achieving a $1.32\%$ increase in overall accuracy and $5.05\%$ improvement in average accuracy.
+Further, we demonstrate the effectiveness of multi-modality in engagement detection by combining video features with speech and audio features.
+The data transferability experiments also state that the proposed CMOSE dataset provides superior label quality and behavior diversity.